tekunotri/solarlighthud-redux/readme.md

 # COMPETITIVE PLAY (THIRD-PARTY LEAGUES ETC.)

 * Classlimits are more clearly visible in the class selection screen and have special colors.
-* Reduxed Tournament Mode and Stopwatch Mode (in-progress).
+* Reduxed Tournament Mode and Stopwatch Mode.
 * Reduxed tournament spectator UI.
 * Reduxed tournament mode ready-up UI.

-* (IDEA: Add useful resources in place of where Comp Matchmaking would otherwise be.)
+# TRAINING MODE:

+* Basic menu replacements.
+* Pop-up text bubbles now appear at the top of the screen to avoid conflicts with HP and ammo.
+* Pop-up annotations (such as those that point where to go, or shoot) have been tweaked as well.